kxnxchukwu/fwi-fe-code-challenge/README.md

 ### Cloning and developing

-It is recommended to **not** fork this project since it is a bit too easy for applicants to view pre-existing solutions by checking out this project's forks.
-Instead, you should create a new empty repo and pull in the changes from this
-repo:
+Applicants should not fork this repository directly; rather, they should initialize their own repositories and pull this repository's content in:

 ```
 username @ ~/